-Domain Information Groper, commonly known as dig command is a DNS lookup utility that is popular on Linux.
-Dig tool is more flexible and better DNS tool than the Windows NSLookup tool.
+Domain Information Groper, commonly known as dig command, is a DNS lookup utility that is very popular on Linux.
+Dig is a more flexible and better DNS tool than the Windows Nslookup tool.

 Download BIND for Windows 10

-Open a web browser and navigate to www.isc.org/download/ and download the latest version of BIND.
+Open a web browser, navigate to www.isc.org/download/ and download the latest version of BIND.

 For Windows 10, we need to download the 64bit zip file.